asimmon/ephemeral-mongo/README.md

 ## How it works

 * At runtime, the MongoDB binaries (`mongod`, `mongoimport`, and `mongoexport`) are downloaded (if not already present) and extracted to your local application data directory.
-* `MongoRunner.Run` always starts a new `mongod` process with a random available port,
+* `MongoRunner.Run` or `MongoRunner.RunAsync` always starts a new `mongod` process with a random available port.
-* The resulting connection string will depend on your options (`UseSingleNodeReplicaSet`),
+* The resulting connection string will depend on your options (`UseSingleNodeReplicaSet`).
 * By default, a unique temporary data directory is used.

+## MongoDB Enterprise

+Make sure you are allowed to use MongoDB Enterprise binaries in your project.
+The official documentation states:

+> MongoDB Enterprise Server is also available free of charge for evaluation and development purposes.

 ## Windows Defender Firewall prompt